Wear leveling SSDs

 NAND flash cells are arranged in pages and blocks.
 Data is written on pages, but the minimum unit of erasing is by blocks.
 Due to the nature of flash, the cells wear out with each program and erase (P/E) cycle, rendering the flash storage usable for a finite period of time.

 In the past, the life expectancy of flash was largely dependent on its type.
 Single-level cell (SLC), which stores only one bit per cell, was deemed the most reliable and longest enduring.
 Multi-level cell (MLC), which stores two bits per cell, was rated next to SLC.
 Triple- and quad-level cell TLC/QLC were rated for consumer use only and were not considered fit for the demands of enterprise and industrial applications due to their low endurance.
+That picture has since changed: with modern controllers, 3D NAND architectures, and wear-management firmware, 3D TLC — and 3D TLC configured as pSLC for write-intensive duty — is now the mainstream choice for industrial storage, which makes controller functions like wear leveling more important than ever.

 Thanks to big strides in technology, flash storage has come a long way largely due to powerful flash controllers that enable greater reliability and longer usable product life.